VivianHenry/Heart-Failure-Prediction/README.md

 As an additional step, a pipeline was created with the chosen model in order to simplify the preprocessing and modeling code.

-This project was created on a Jupyter notebook.
+This project was created on a Jupyter Notebook with the rationale behind every step explained in depth.